The eastern Caribbean: cooperation in action Campaign to raise awareness of climate risks in St. Lucia

 Protecting parts of the town against flooding

 The heavy pollution of the river bed as a result of the flooding in Anse-la-Raye often means that the flood water is either unable to flow away at all or it flows away more slowly.
 The German development cooperation activities have therefore included dredging the two rivers that flow through the community.
-Meanwhile, the restoration of the mangroves near the town serves a dual purpose by creating natural flood plains that protect the town from flooding and offering opportunities for economic development in the tourism sector.
+In addition, the restoration of the mangroves near the town creates natural flood plains that protect the town from flooding And, what is more, the mangrove forests also create opportunities for economic development in the tourism sector.